persuaded9041/poke-solus-rgb/docs/FEATURES.md

-# SolusRGB: Feature Log
+# Pokémon Solus RGB: Feature Log
-This file details all the changes the SolusRGB romhack makes to the vanilla Pokémon Red/Blue games.
+This file details all the changes the Pokémon Solus RGB romhack makes to the vanilla Pokémon Red/Blue games.

 _Disclaimer_: The decisions made were inspired by _my idea_ of what a "better" version of Gen 1 would look like.
 It's mostly logical changes, with a sprinkling of my personal preferences on top (such as changing some battle sprites to ones from other Gen 1 games).
 I also didn't want to go overboard fixing bugs.
 A lot of them can be seen as contributing to what makes Gen 1 special.
 All of this to say: you might not agree with some of my decisions!

-_Note_: While this romhack takes minimal "creative liberty" and doesn't add _too many_ new things, the entirety of this document can still be considered a spoiler.
+_Note_: While this romhack takes minimal creative liberties and doesn't add _too many_ new things, the entirety of this document can still be considered a spoiler.
 If you don't want to be spoiled to any of the changes, then don't read this document.

 ## Table of Contents
 - [Justifications](#justifications)